eric-gengzhou/jm_23/README.md

 # Job Market Materials
-#### This repository holds my Job Market Materials.
+#### This repository hosts materials related to my job market search.
 For any inquiries, please contact me at eric.gzhou@nyu.edu